Johan-su/PointSalad/README.md

 # Home exam 2024

-To build this project the go compiler is need which you can get here [Go](https://go.dev/)
+To build this project the go compiler is needed which you can get here [Go](https://go.dev/)